X-CASH-official/xcash-dpops/scripts/autoinstaller/README.md

 ## Creating the X-Cash container from scratch

 If you want to create the container from scratch, so start from an empty Ubuntu 18.04 container (preconfigured for installing/running X-Cash node) you can select the option (14).
-In this case the X-Cash `autoinstaller.sh` (version modified by n3me5is to support the installation/configuration inside the LXC container) is used to install the X-Cash node in the traditional way.
+In this case the X-Cash `autoinstaller.sh` is used to install the X-Cash node in the traditional way.
 After the installation you can create an image from the container with option (15), export it with option (16) and redistribute the file (pre-built image)

 > See the script for detailed operations if you want to install all manually

 ## Animated procedure

 In the following GIFs you can see some procedures like installing your node from pre-built image, do maintenance, update delegate information and create your container from scratch to genereate a pre-built image.

+**NOTE: The internal autoinstaller can change, so some printed messages/colors could be different in the future.
+There could be also new features added both in the `autoinstaller.sh` and in the `xcash-maintenance` scripts.
+Please use the following animated procedures as a guidance.
+The procedures will always be more or less the same.
+Always read carefully the autoinstaller warnings and questions if you are using it for the first time.**

 ### 1,2,3, GO!
 Install LXC, Download the image, configure the delegate